pbinkley/microcopying_1940/index.markdown

-to use and go away and leave it in his hands, but if you want something you can carry over a few mountains, and if the owner of manuscripts won't bring them to the camera, it's nice to have a Photorecord, or similar device; you can take apart and lug <span style="page" id="page84">[p.84]</span> to that particular retreat, and you can't do that very well with one of the heavier machines such as the Eastman newspaper camera.</p>
+to use and go away and leave it in his hands, but if you want something you can carry over a few mountains, and if the owner of manuscripts won't bring them to the camera, it's nice to have a Photorecord, or similar device; you can take apart and lug <span class="page" id="page84">[p.84]</span> to that particular retreat, and you can't do that very well with one of the heavier machines such as the Eastman newspaper camera.</p>